apiarian/go-ipgs/docs/architecture.md

 Though the IPFS system has the concept of nodes identified by their public/private key pair, this is insufficient for tracking players in a game network.
 A player may wish to maintain multiple access nodes to the network (home computer, mobile device, backup server).
 Sharing the node key pair between these machines is unsupported, could pose a security risk, and would probably be inconvenient.

-A standard GPG key pair is proposed as the basis of identity for a player entity in this system.
-The master key pair is the main source of a player's identity, while a signing subkey is used in the day to day interactions with the system.
-An existing GPG key could be used, or a new one could be generated for the game system.
+The player identity is based on a ECDSA P256 keypair.
+This data is stored in pem format, so it is possible that in the future other key formats will be supported.
+An new keypair can be created for a node, or an existing private key file can be imported during the IPGS configuration process.

-The public half of the key is stored at `/ipns/[state]/identity.asc` as ASCII armored text file.
-This form of public signature can be created using the `gpg --armor --output identity.asc --export player@ipgs` command.
+The public half of the key is stored at `/ipns/[state]/identity.pem`.
 The IPFS hash of this file is referred throughout this document as `[public-key-hash]` (possibly with prefixes such as `[committer-public-key-hash]` or `[player-public-key-hash]`.

 The list of nodes, including the current node, associated with the identity is stored at `/ipns/[state]/my-nodes.txt`.
 The file contains Node-IDs, one per line.
-The associated GPG signature for this list is stored at `/ipns/[state]/my-nodes.sig`.
-This kind of signature can be created using the `gpg --output my-nodes.sig --detach-sig my-nodes.txt` command.
+The associated signature for this list is stored at `/ipns/[state]/my-nodes.sig`.

 ## Player Rating